akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 # Rules engine updates

 At Akeneo, we aim at delivering the best user experience.
 A good experience with our PIM goes with a good understanding of what is going on, especially when there are errors that you have to correct.

-The following improvements will help you better monitor rule executions, and help you correct errors in the rules engine that can occur when importing a YML file or when executing rules.
+The following improvements will enable you to better monitor rule executions, and easily correct errors in the rules engine that can occur when importing a YML file or when executing rules.

 ## Monitor rules execution under the process tracker

 ::: meta-data type="Improvement" features="Rules engine, Productivity" available="mid-June" link-to-doc="../articles/manage-your-rules.html#execute-rules.html"
 :::

 From now on, every time you run a rule, a rule execution operation line will appear in your dashboard under the last operations and also in the process tracker.
-From those pages, you can access a detailed execution page with a click, like for any other PIM job or operation.
-This execution page will inform you if the rule went fine or if it raised any errors or warnings.
+Like for any other PIM job or operation, you can access the detailed execution page with a click.
+This execution page will inform you if the rule went fine or if it raised any errors or warnings, and give you guidance on how to fix them.

 ## Improved error messages after a rule import